 - Conjugate your memorized verbs in the imperfect tense until it becomes easy.

 - Conjugate your memorized verbs in the future tense until it becomes easy.

 - Memorize the conjugation endings from the present perfect, pluperfect, and future perfect tenses.

 - Conjugate your memorized verbs in the present perfect tense until it becomes easy...

-If you feel like you need more help with your English grammar to be able to tackle Latin grammar, join an Essentials program in your area, or utilize one of these great starter programs for teaching Latin to your family.
-There is a lot I still have to learn, but I take it one step at a time!
+If you feel like you need more help with your English grammar to be able to tackle Latin grammar, Andy's Code Breakers series is a great place to start!